Teeland's Country Store

 Teeland's Country Store, also known as Herning's Place and Knik Trading Company, is a historic retail establishment located at the corner of East Herning Avenue and North Boundary Street in Wasilla, Alaska.
 The oldest portion of this wood-frame building is a log structure at the back whose construction dates to 1905.
-Originally located at Knik, this log structure, then also used as a store, was moved to the newly established town of Wasilla in 1917 by its builder, O. G. Herning.
+Originally located at Knik as Knik Trading Company, this log structure, then also used as a store, was moved to the newly established town of Wasilla on skids in 1917 by its builder, O. G. Herning.
 Herning also built the present utilitarian wood-frame structure, which still operates today.
 The business was purchased by Walter Teeland in 1947, giving it its present name.
-In 1972 the store was purchased by Jules and Leslie Mead and Neil Gail Bridgewater.
+In 1972, the store was purchased by Jules and Leslie Mead and Neil Gail Bridgewater.

 The building was listed on the National Register of Historic Places in 1978.

-In 1986 the Meads donated the building to the Wasilla-Knik-Willow Creek Historical Society.
-The building was moved and over the next ten years it was restored to the original look of the Herning's Place.
+In 1986, the Meads donated the building to the Wasilla-Knik-Willow Creek Historical Society.
+The building was moved in 1987 as Teeland's Moonshine Shop.

-1998 Jules and Leslie's son Brian Mead and his wife Colene opened Mead's Coffee House in the building which had become known as the Herning-Teeland-Mead Building.